CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-2.md

 The single database deployment option creates a database in Azure SQL Database with its own set of resources and is managed via a SQL Database server.
 With a single database, each database is isolated from each other and portbale, each with its own service tier within the DTU-based purchasing model or vCore-based purchasing model and a guaranteed compute size.

-Open a shell, we use Azure CLI to create the nneded Azure resources:
+Open the Cloud Shell in the Azure Portal, we use Azure CLI to create the needed Azure resources:

 1. Create a resource group:
    ```Shell